Updated August 2025

 Q: What are some benefits most customers might not think about when using drones?

-A: Quite a few—but faster surveys, fewer surprises, and a smoother experience are at the top.
-Drones allow us to capture highly accurate measurements and imagery in a fraction of the time, so customers can meet with their solar consultants sooner.
-That level of precision means designs are more accurate from the start, and pricing is more upfront, helping avoid surprises during installation or last-minute work order changes.
-It also lets us show you exactly what your system will look like before it’s installed, giving you confidence in the plan and helping keep your project on track.
+A: There are several benefits, but the biggest are faster surveys, fewer surprises on install day, and a smoother experience.
+Drones capture precise measurements and images in a fraction of the time, so that you can meet with your solar consultant sooner.
+That accuracy means your design is right the first time, pricing is more transparent, and last-minute changes to design and pricing are less likely.
+We can also show you precisely what your system will look like before it’s installed — giving you confidence in the plan and keeping your project on track.

 Q: How many homes and businesses have we surveyed by drone since 2023?